sfigg/commercialization-public/test/hlk/API/iruntests-addtests-method.md

 # IRunTests.AddTests Method

+>[!WARNING]
-**Warning**  This functionality is being deprecated.
+>  This functionality is being deprecated.
 Please use playlists to create custom test pass lists.